 This is a special book for me and one that will linger long.
 Well, especially Deb Wheeler.
 I want to be more like her when I grow up.

-I fell very blessed to have received an early ebook copy of the story from Revell as party of their Readers Program via NetGalley.
-This has no influence over my review.
+I feel very blessed to have received an early ebook copy of this marvellous story from Revell via NetGalley.
+This had no bearing on my review.